Gor Khatri: History

 In the early 16th century, Jahanara Begum, daughter of Mughal Emperor Shah Jahan, built a pavilion at the ancient site, and converted the site into a caravanserai, and named it Sarai Jahanabad.
 She also constructed a Jama Masjid, a sauna bath and two wells inside Sarai Jahanabad for the convenience of travelers.

-The Sikhs converted the site into the residence and official headquarters of their mercenary general Paolo Avitabile who was governor of Peshawar from 1838-1842.
+The Sikhs converted the site into the residence and official headquarters of their mercenary general Paolo Avitabile who was governor of Peshawar from 1838–1842.
 They constructed a Hindu temple for Shiva there.
 Prof. S.M.
-Jaffar, in his monumental book "Peshawar: Past and Present", identified it with the place of Hindu pilgrimage where they performed the Sardukahr ritual (shaving off heads).
+Jaffar, in his book "Peshawar: Past and Present", identified it with the place of Hindu pilgrimage where they performed the Sardukahr ritual (shaving off heads).
+Between the 1917 till 2002, Gor Khatri was used as a police headquarters and fire brigade station.

-Layout
+Compound

-Gorkhatri is a typical Mughal-era serai and is located on one of the highest points of Peshawar city.
-It is a fortified compound consisting of an area of 160x160 square meters.
-It has two prominent gateways: one in the east and one in the west.
-The Goraknath Temple is situated in the centre, a network of cells and buildings in the southern and western side of the complex and a fire brigade building, which was built in 1917.
+Gor khatri is a 160x160 square meter compound located in the south-east side of Peshawar, Pakistan.
+It includes two prominent gateways, the Goraknath Temple at the center, and a network of cells and buildings in the southern and western side of the complex.